buntine/p-prime-prime/CONTENT.md

 ## P′′, the Grandmother of the Turing Tarpits

 P′′ is a very simple.
 In fact, it's so simple that the whole thing can get a bit confusing.
 Kinda' like those movies that are so bad they loop back around to being good again.
-The language consists of an alphabet of only four characters: `R`, `λ`, `(` and `)` that act upon a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) with infinite tape and a finite alphabet (the set of things that can be written in a memory cell - such as the digits `0..9`).
+The language consists of only four characters: `R`, `λ`, `(` and `)` that act upon a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) with infinite tape and a finite alphabet (the set of things that can be written in a memory cell - such as the digits `0..9`).

 Böhm defined the syntax rules <sup>5</sup> as follows: